npagrawal/Neural-Networks-Image-Classification-Pokemon/README.md

 Pokémon has been a staple of culture since the mid-90s, when the world was introduced to Pikachu and Ash through the anime and, following that, the hit Game Boy games Red and Blue version.
 Since then, the Pokémon company has added to its collection of pocket monsters with regular installments of the show and the game series.
 What started out as 150 monsters, has grown to over 1000 with more on the way.

-In the game and anime, Pokémon trainers are guided through their journery to Pokémon Mastery by a device known as the Pokédex (this too is inhabited by a Pokémon named Rotom).
+In the game and anime, Pokémon trainers are guided through their journey to Pokémon Mastery by a device known as the Pokédex (this too is inhabited by a Pokémon named Rotom).
 The Pokédex is a technological innovation that can identify all Pokémon the trainer encounters, giving them useful insight into the nature of the monster.

 I wanted to create a real-world Pokédex that could do the same – a neural network that could scan an image of a Pokémon and tell you its type, which could be anything from Water to Flying.